 Substantially all of the District's revenues are in the form of communications and cellular tax revenues.
-The communications and cellular taxes collected during 2019 accounted for approximately 96% of the District's total revenues.
+The communications and cellular taxes collected during 2020 accounted for approximately 95% of the District's total revenues.

 (13) Addenda to Financial Report Required by LA R.S.
-33:9101 et seq
+33:9101 et seq communications.

-The collection of the Wireless E911 tax is authorized by Louisiana Revised Statute 33:9109.
-According to the statute, the District is to collect the tax from the providers of wireless communications.
 The proceeds of the tax are restricted in use for payment of service suppliers' and the District's costs associated with the implementation of Phase I and Phase II enhancements required by the FCC.
 Once these expenditures have been made and the system implementation is complete, the proceeds become unrestricted and may be used for any lawful purpose of the District.
 All Phase I and Phase II system implementation requirements are complete.
-During the year ended December 31, 2019, the District collected wireless communication taxes totaling \$491,628.
+During the year ended December 31, 2020, the District collected wireless communication taxes totaling \$522,302.